rachelschipull/TechPaths/README.md

 ### Optimization will include:
 - User profile pic (updatable)
 - Ability to search for other user from your former industry
-- New home of Career Motivation stats
+- New home of Career Motivation

 ### Visit the deployed site:
 [Visit TechPaths](http://tech-paths.herokuapp.com/) http://tech-paths.herokuapp.com/